 Registry: A Registry is a hosted service containing repositories of images which responds to the Registry API.
 The default registry (from Docker as an organization) can be accessed using a browser at Docker Hub or using the Docker search command.
 Therefore, a Registry usually contains many Repositories from multiple teams.
-Most companies will want to keep their images private and their network close to their deployment infrastructure, they can instance private registries in their environment to maintain their apps and control over their base images.
+As companies will want to keep their images private, and network close to their deployment infrastructure, companies will instance private registries in their environment to maintain their apps and control over their base images.

 Docker Hub: The Docker Hub is a centralized public resource for working with Docker and its components.
-It provides the following services: Docker image hosting, user authentication, automated image builds plus work-flow tools such as build triggers and web hooks, and integration with GitHub and Bitbucket.
-Docker Hub is the public instance of a registry, similar to the public GitHub offering compared to the GitHub enterprise offering where customers store their code in their own environment.
+It provides the following services: Docker image hosting, User authentication, Automated image builds plus work-flow tools such as build triggers and web hooks, Integration with GitHub and Bitbucket.
+Docker Hub is the public instance of a registry.
+Equivalent to the public GitHub compared to GitHub enterprise where customers store their code in their own environment.

-Azure Container Registry: Centralized public resource for working with Docker Images and its components in Azure, a registry network close to your deployments with control over access, making it possible to use your Azure Active Directory groups and permissions.
+Azure Container Registry: Centralized public resource for working with Docker Images and its components in Azure, a registry network-close to your deployments with control over access, making possible to use your Azure Active Directory groups and permissions.